KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Thus, DS / DM is not a “third” hypostasis —
 it is the first field of **veracious individuation**.
-Its soul/mind duality reflects not division,
+Its soul / mind bifurcation reflects not division,
 but structural refinement within a singular mode.

 SS / SM and ES / EM continue this differentiation within embodiment,